rudikershaw/fire-emissions-ai/README.md

 1. You will need [Python 3.6](https://www.python.org/downloads/) or greater installed.
 2. Install Pipenv, if you do not already have it, with `$ pip install --user pipenv`.
-3. Run the project with `$ pipenv run python predictor/predict.py`.
+3. Run the project with `$ pipenv run python fireemissionsai/predictor/predict.py`.

-The repository contains two main folders; `predictor` and `preprocessor`.
+The repository contains two main folders; `fireemissionsai/predictor` and `fireemissionsai/preprocessor`.
 The former contains the code relating to the neural network directly (including training, testing, and eventually predicting), the latter contains the code for a utility used to convert the Global Fire Emissions Database files into training examples for the predictor.

 # References